SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Participants prep together while the speaker positions are kept a mystery by the judge.
 - The PM and LO positions are announced at the end of prep time.
 - After the first 2 speeches, both teams are given 5 minutes to discuss among themselves for the next 2 speeches.
-- At the end of this time, the DPM and DLO are anno
+- At the end of this time, the DPM and DLO are announced.
+- After these 2 speeches, there are 5 minutes of discussion time before the Gov whip and Opp whip.
+- There are still no POIs in this format.